Proverbs 11 – Blessings to the Righteous and Upright

 When a wicked man dies, his expectation will perish,

 And the hope of the unjust perishes.

 a.
-His expectation will perish: The wicked man or woman often expects blessing and goodness, but that expectation will perish when they die and face the judgment to come to all men and women (Hebrews 9:27).
+His expectation will perish: The wicked man or woman often expects blessing and goodness, but that expectation will perish when they die and face the judgment to come on all men and women (Hebrews 9:27).

 b.
-The hope of the unjust perishes: The hopes of the wicked end up only being wishes and wishes that are bitterly disappointed.
+The hope of the unjust perishes: The hopes of the wicked end up only being wishes, and wishes that are bitterly disappointed.

 i.
 “That is to say, the expectation or hope of the wicked lies wholly on this side of the grave, and perishes at death.”
 (Morgan)